RosettaCommons/documentation/application_documentation/design/fixbb.md

 * [[Analyzing Results]]: Tips for analyzing results generated using Rosetta
 * [[Rosetta on different scales]]: Guidelines for how to scale your Rosetta runs
 * [[Preparing structures]]: How to prepare structures for use in Rosetta
+* [[AACompositionEnergy]]: Guides the Rosetta packer to solutions with a desired amino acid composition.
+* [[NetChargeEnergy]]: Guides the Rosetta packer to solutions with a desired net charge.
+* [[HBNetEnergy]]:  Guides the Rosetta packer to solutions with hydrogen bond networks.